-Despite hiring permanent staff being the preference for attorneys, there lie certain advantages in looking to acquire outsourced paralegal services to meet your law firm’s requirements of additional staff for cases.
+Despite hiring permanent staff being the preference for attorneys, there are certain advantages in looking to acquire outsourced paralegal services to meet your law firm’s requirements for additional staff for cases.
 It is a practical solution when your law firm’s caseload rises.

 Some attached advantages include curbing costs such as payroll, office space, and benefits.
-Many leading law firms agree that outsourced or virtual paralegal services are immensely helpful, especially when they’re working on a large matter that requires a high number of workforce.
+Many leading law firms agree that outsourced or virtual paralegal services are immensely helpful, especially when they’re working on a large matter that requires a large workforce.

-Outsourced paralegal services can be useful not only for the firm but for the client as well as you get certain benefits such as cost-effectiveness, utilization of external talent, shortened turnaround time and flexibility.
+Outsourced paralegal services can be useful not only for the firm but for the client as well.
+You get certain benefits such as cost-effectiveness, utilization of external talent, shortened turnaround time, and flexibility.

 One major decision that comes up when looking into outsourcing is that of whether to go for onshore or offshore firms.